If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 Both materials are resistant to corrosion.
 Aluminum contains no iron, which is the main cause of rusting in steel.
 However, aluminum can still corrode due to oxidation.

-On the other hand, galvanized steel does contain iron.
+On the other hand, galvanized steel frames don’t contain iron.
 It’s an iron steel dipped in molten zinc to provide corrosion and rust resistance.

 Even with corrosion and rust resistance… There are still situations where this can occur with both metals.
 The main ones to note are: